Adrienne is a certified dog trainer, former veterinary assistant, and author of the online dog training course "Brain Training for Dogs."

-If they remain in the pack, they would respect the breeding right of the other female or male.
-According to Gail Fisher a dog trainer, breeder, with over 40 years of experience "A pack with several adult males and females of the same age would rarely, if ever, be found in the wild."
+If they remain in the group, they must respect the breeding right of the other female or male.
+According to Gail Fisher, a dog trainer and breeder with over 40 years of experience, "A pack with several adult males and females of the same age would rarely, if ever, be found in the wild."

 "At social maturity, in free-ranging packs, dogs that challenge the established social hierarchy may leave and form their own groups if they do not succeed in altering the extant social order.
 This situation may be analogous to one form of inter-dog aggression that occurs in multiple-dog households.
 Social maturity is also the time during which problem aggressions and anxieties develop.
-In multi-dog groups, the highest-ranking animals may be the only ones to breed".
+In multi-dog groups, the highest-ranking animals may be the only ones to breed."

 Access to Resources

 Ritualized aggression takes place when dogs resolve conflicts without biting.
 Growling, raising hackles, showing teeth, as dramatic as they are, ultimately help avoid actual confrontations.
 In nature, spending lots of energy fighting on minor issues is counter-productive as animals must save their energy on more important issues such as hunting and survival.

 According to Karen Overall, rank is contextually relative.
-A real high-ranking animal would be normally tolerant of lower-ranking members.
-The behavior of the lower ranking members towards the higher ranking member is what determines the social hierarchy.
-In other words, by "withdrawing", lower ranking members make the hierarchical status clear.
+A real high-ranking animal would normally be tolerant of lower-ranking members.
+The behavior of the lower-ranking members towards the higher-ranking member is what determines the social hierarchy.
+In other words, by "withdrawing", lower-ranking members make the hierarchical status clear.

 Higher ranking members are those who regulate and maintain access to some resources, however, such access is contextual.
 A certain resource may be highly maintained at certain times when at other times it is not, or other resources may not be maintained at all.
 Resources, therefore, can be both contextual and subjective.
 What are some common resources from a dog's perspective?
-Following are some:
+The following are some: